Here is a video on what food to pack:Watch

 - Reduce salt intake.
 You need salts and electrolytes while you are climbing.
 These help you maintain proper hydration and prevent hyponutremia.
 However, salts also thicken your blood, and have been shown to contribute to altitude illness.
 For this reason we recommend that you drink electrolyte beverages when you are active, and reduce the amount of salt in your evening meals.
 This is only necessary for days you spend above 10,000 ft.
 This applies primarily to our international trips to Nepal, India, and Tanzania.

 The Rubik's Cube is a 3D puzzle toy.
-Learn the beginner's layer by layer method memorizing only a few algorithms.

 We place one guide in charge of one to three people.
 Because these people are all attached to the same rope, this is called a “rope team”.
 Usually we have one or two rope teams on a route at a time, which means a group size of two to eight including the guides.
 Each rope team will have the equipment needed to operate independently of the other, which allows the teams to travel at different paces and camp in different locations if necessary.
 If you have a large group, or if you would like a private guiding experience, we will do all we can to accommodate your request.